FindMySchool LogoFindMySchool

 On travel, the site sits in Fulham near South Park, which generally suits local walking routes, cycling and public transport connections across this part of southwest London.

-Competition for entry.
-Reception 2026 entry is stated as closed with the ballot drawn.
+• Competition for entry.
+Reception entry can close once the ballot has been drawn.
 If you are aiming for a future year, assume timelines can close earlier than you would expect and plan backwards.

 Thomas’s Fulham suits families who want an academically focused Fulham prep with a highly legible destination pipeline, and a school day that is deliberately full.
 It is at its best for pupils who enjoy breadth, from debating to sport to creative activities, and who will benefit from structured preparation for selective next steps.